ashokurlana/LTRC-MuP-COLING-2022/README.md

 ### Run the script

-To run the any sequence to sequence model you can use the `run.sh` script.
+To fine-tune any huggingface model you can use the `run.sh` script.
+When running the different models described in the paper, ensure you pass the appropriate arguments.

 ```sh
 sh run.sh